vats03/Plagiarism-Checker-Python/Plagiarism-checker-Python-master/README.md

 If you have something to add, I welcome pull requests on improvement; your helpful contribution will be merged as soon as possible.

-## Give it a Star

-If you find this repo useful, give it a star so that many people can get to know it.